 The proposed action could affect migratory birds if work were to occur during the nesting season.
 The disturbances in the project area could cause inadvertent nest destruction, abandonment of nesting activities, and displacement of birds from preferred foraging areas.
 Ground-nesting and shrub-nesting birds would be impacted to a greater extent than birds that nest in the upper canopy of trees.
 Thus, the vegetation management activities would have minor localized and temporary impacts on migratory birds if the work were to be conducted during the breeding season.
 Under these circumstances, the project would be subject to the prohibitions of the MBTA and the County would be responsible for obtaining and complying with any necessary permits from USFWS and for documenting this on the associated project parcel assessment/treatment plan.
-To avoid impacts on migratory birds and Endangered Species Act (ESA) listed species (see Section 4.10), vegetation clearing would not occur during the breeding season for NSOs from March 1 through July 31 in the Section 19 and 20 treatment areas.
+To avoid impacts on migratory birds and Endangered Species Act (ESA) listed species (see Section 4.10), vegetation clearing would not occur during the breeding season for NSOs from March 1 through August 31 in the Section 18, 19, and 20 treatment areas as noted in Section 3.2.2.
 Therefore, the proposed action is expected to have a negligible effect on migratory birds.